OPENAIRINTERFACE/openair-epc-fed/docs/RETRIEVE_OFFICIAL_IMAGES_MAGMA.md

 # Pulling the images from Docker Hub #

-Currently the images are hosted under the user account `rdefosseoai`.
+Currently the images are hosted under the user account `oaisoftwarealliance`.

 This may change in the future.